cosminiesc/hello-world/README.md

 Mentor: ing.
 Alexandra Zolya

 The quote that describes me the best is the following one:
- "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."- Abraham Lincoln.
+ "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."- Abraham Lincoln